eclipse-sumo/sumo/docs/web/docs/netedit.md

 <ESC\>.

 ### Traffic Lights
 Set junctions to be controlled or uncontrolled by a traffic light.
 Edit all aspects of static or actuated signal plans.
 Visualizes a signal phase by coloring the controlled lane-to-lane connections according to the signal state.

+When entering this mode, each traffic light controlled junction is indicated with a traffic light icon.
+- Click on an uncontrolled junction to add a traffic light
+- Click on a controlled junction to make it uncontrolled, add a program (copy) or change a program.

 Editing signal states can be accomplished in either of the following ways:

 - right-clicking on any controlled lane and picking a new state